Quasi-Medial Distance Field (Q-MDF): A Robust Method for Approximating and Discretizing Neural Medial Axes: Preliminaries

+A point $p\in\mathbb{R}^3$ is called a \textbf{medial point} if it has more than one closest point on the boundary $\partial\Omega$.
+The distance between $p$ and any of its closest boundary points is referred to as the \textbf{radius}.
+The \textbf{medial axis} $\mathcal{M}$ is the set of all medial points and can be viewed as the locus of centers of maximally inscribed spheres within the shape.

+The medial axis can be divided into two parts: the portion lying inside the shape, referred to as the \textbf{inner medial axis}, and the portion outside, referred to as the \textbf{outer medial axis}.
+When the medial axis is associated with the radius of its corresponding maximal inscribed sphere, the structure is known as the \textbf{medial axis transform}.

+In this paper, we focus on computing the inner medial axis transform of $\Omega$, which we denote as $\mathcal{M}_{\Omega}$ and simply call the ``medial axis''.
+From the perspective of the continuous distance field, medial points correspond to the local minima of the signed distance function of the shape.
+Similar to \cite{rebain2021deep}, for any point $p\in\Omega^-$, its \textbf{projected medial point}, denoted $\mathcal{M}_{\text{proj}}(p)$, is defined as the intersection between the medial axis and the ray originating from $p$ and directed along the inward normal of its closest surface point on $\partial\Omega$.

-$\mathcal{M}$ can be considered a lower-dimensional representation of $\Omega$ because its geometric structure is a non-manifold curved surface rather than a solid shape with non-zero volume.
-It can precisely reconstruct the original shape by sweeping the space with spheres of varying radii.
-While the medial axis is inherently unstable; perturbations to the boundary can generate new branches and significantly increase its complexity, as Fig.~\ref{fig:ma_2D}~(c) shows.
+The medial axis $\mathcal{M}$ can be regarded as a lower-dimensional representation of $\Omega$, since its geometric structure forms a non-manifold curved surface rather than a volumetric solid.
+It allows for the exact reconstruction of the original shape by sweeping spheres of varying radii along its structure.
+However, the medial axis is inherently unstable: even small perturbations on the boundary can introduce additional branches and dramatically increase its topological complexity, as illustrated in Figure~\ref{fig:ma_2D}~(c).